Scientific method: Overview

-Elements of the scientific method
+Factors of scientific inquiry

 There are different ways of outlining the basic method used for scientific inquiry.
 The scientific community and philosophers of science generally agree on the following classification of method components.
 These methodological elements and organization of procedures tend to be more characteristic of experimental sciences than social sciences.
-Nonetheless, the cycle of formulating hypotheses, testing and analyzing the results, and formulating new hypotheses, will resemble the cycle described below.

-The scientific method is an iterative, cyclical process through which information is continually revised.
+Nonetheless, the cycle of formulating hypotheses, testing and analyzing the results, and formulating new hypotheses, will resemble the cycle described below.The scientific method is an iterative, cyclical process through which information is continually revised.
 It is generally recognized to develop advances in knowledge through the following elements, in varying combinations or contributions: